itucsdb1737/itucsdb15/docs/developer/member1.rst

         self.category = category
         self.price = price

 * Game class has title, producer, publish_date, content, category and price attributes.
-Only the like count does not taken as parameter to initalize the game.
-It is give as 0 at start.
+Only the like count does not taken as parameter to initalize the game.It is given as 0 at start.
 This is used to modal games to add them into the store.